 Packing for a Spring-Time Norwegian Cruise

-If you plan your Norwegian cruise in May or June, you will experience sunny and calm weather and long daylight hours.
-The average temperature will vary from 40-60 degrees Fahrenheit with next to no chances of rain.
+If you plan your Norwegian cruise in May or June, you will experience sunny, calm weather and long daylight hours.
+The average temperature will vary from 40-60 degrees Fahrenheit with no chance of rain.

 Packing for a Norwegian Summer Cruise

 If you’re traveling during July, you will experience some of the hottest temperatures during your Norwegian cruise.
-That’s why it is important to pack lots of shorts, vests, and waterproof clothing items to stay comfortable throughout your trips.
+It is important to pack lots of shorts, vests, and waterproof clothing items to stay comfortable throughout your trips.

-You might need some long-sleeved tees for outdoor excursions, but make sure you have enough short-sleeved t-shirts for casual wear.
+You might need some long-sleeved tees for outdoor excursions, but ensure you have enough short-sleeved t-shirts for casual wear.

-Additionally, you will experience rainy days during your cruise, so make sure to take along rain protection items like umbrellas, extra towels, raincoats, and waterproof boots.
+Additionally, you will experience rainy days during your cruise, so take along rain protection items like umbrellas, extra towels, raincoats, and waterproof boots.

 See Related: Best Travel Posters